2018 NFL Media Access Policy (PDF Version)

 11. EQUAL ACCESS – Under the equal-access principle of this policy, all accredited media must be given access to the designated player and coach interview times during the practice week, following games, and during training camp and minicamp.
 When a club allows media to attend daily practice, all members of the media who regularly cover the team must be admitted.
 Barring individual members of the regularly accredited media from any of the above sessions for what is perceived as “unfair coverage” or any similar reason is not permitted.

-12. POST-SEASON REQUIREMENTS – The minimum standards for media access during the regular season practice week will apply during the post-season.
-Due to increased post-season demands, however, it is recommended that clubs supplement their open locker-room times during a playoff practice week with specially arranged press conferences for the head coach and key players.
+12. POST-SEASON REQUIREMENTS – The minimum standards for media access during the regular-season practice week will apply during the post-season.
+Due to increased demands, however, it is recommended that clubs supplement their open locker-room times during a playoff practice week with specially arranged press conferences for the head coach and key players.

-Normal postgame media access rules apply during the playoffs (i.e. locker rooms must be opened to all accredited media no later than 10-12 minutes after the game).
+Normal post-game media access rules apply during the playoffs (i.e. locker rooms must be opened to all accredited media no later than 10-12 minutes after the game ends and the players have entered the locker room).
 Clubs should supplement post-game interview areas for the head coach and star players to meet the heavier demands of playoff media coverage.
 Clubs that schedule off days for players during a playoff bye week are expected to make key players available to the media that week to serve the extensive public interest in the NFL playoffs.

 Clubs are required to comply with the league office press conference schedule for playoff games.
 This obligation includes the responsibility to have available the head coach, starting quarterback and other key players as requested by the league office based on media and fan interest.